albertwo1978/Manifests/edu/sample-apps/Readme.md

 docker tag <new_image_name> <docker_id>/<new_image_name>
 docker push <docker_id>/<new_image_name>

-#in case you later forget what it's called, just do a quick search of the registry

-docker search <docker_id>

 --Used these steps below to create a simple Node App called app.js --